aehng/Lecture-Notes/Module3/Testing_Software.md

 requirements or conditions imposed by the previous phase, and the final system or component complies with specified requirements.

 *Companies that hire from USU have been known to quiz applicants on these two concepts!*

 #### Verification

-This process aims to answer the question "is my program doing the thing right?"
+This process aims to answer the question "is my program doing the *thing* **right**?"

-> The process of evaluating a system or component to determine whether the
+> [Verification is] the process of evaluating a system or component to
-> products of a given development phase satisfy the conditions imposed at the
+> determine whether the products of a given development phase satisfy the
-> start of that phase.
+> conditions imposed at the start of that phase.
 >
 > IEEE Standard Computer Dictionary

 A verified program performs its functions correctly and without error.
+Whether those functions are the right thing to do is another question entirely.

 #### Validation

-This process aims to answer the question "is my program solving the right problem?"
+Validation aims to answer the question "is my program solving the right problem?"

+Another way to ask this question is "is my program doing the **right** *thing*?"

+Verification: thing right
+Validation: right thing

-> The process of evaluating a system or component during or at the end of the
+> [Validation is] the process of evaluating a system or component during
-> development process to determine whether it satisfies specified requirements.
+> or at the end of the development process to determine whether it satisfies
+> specified requirements.
 >
 > IEEE Standard Computer Dictionary